ToolTech/Streaming_Map_Demo/README.md

 - New module (SkyModule) that handles skybox and more correct ambient light.
 - Updated gizmo to 2.13.132.
 - Fixed/improved occlusion culling for foliage.

+## 1.2
+- Updated gizmo to 2.12.143
+- Replaced old vertex/index Buffers with GraphicsBuffer to avoid copying data from gpu to cpu.